 - Include a cover image.

-- Change the URL of your Facebook page.
+- Change the URL to your Facebook page.

 - Fill in the blanks with a description of your blog.